builtbymax/drop/README.md

 # Drop

 Drop is a minimal and easy way to save links on your own server or local machine.
 It is built with TypeScript, Next.js, and PostgreSQL, providing a simple interface to manage your saved links.
+Tis project is a work in progress, and more features will be added over time - it will be used as a playground for me to learn and experiment with new technologies.

 ## Features